-Created by local advocacy group Charleston Moves, the B2B route is approximately 32 miles of mixed-use paths, connecting three Charleston-area beaches (Folly Beach, Sullivan’s Island, and Isle of Palms) and five local municipalities.
+Created by local advocacy group Charleston Moves, the B2B route is approximately 32 miles of mixed-use paths, connecting downtown Charleston, the Battery, to three Charleston-area beaches (Folly Beach, Sullivan’s Island, and Isle of Palms) and five local municipalities.
 The second major trail is

 the East Coast Greenway, which is a 2,600 mile long multi-use, urban spine trail system, extending from the northeast corner of Calais, Maine (Calais, Maine) to the southern Florida Keys.
 Local bicycle facilities include the Ben Sawyer Bikeway, which runs from Mt.
 Pleasant, over the causeway and into Sullivan’s Island.

 Additionally, the Island’s grid network lends itself to easy navigation for cyclists and pedestrians alike.

 Pedestrian

+Source: Charleston Moves

 As mentioned in the previous section, the Town has an extensive and efficient grid network of local roads that stretches from each end of the island.
 This grid allows for easy navigation, a diversity of routes to traverse the island, and fosters a human-scaled built environment.
-Low-speed local roads and sidewalks also add to the pedestrian network throughout the Island.
+Low-speed local roads and sidewalks also add to the pedestrian environemnt throughout the Island, and opportunities to expand the sidewalk network, add crosswalks, and lower speed limits should be explored.
 Similar traits are reflected in the Town’s commercial center

 located along Middle Street, from Station 22 ½ to Station 20.
 The proximity of businesses, parks, residences and recreational opportunities all increase walkability within the commercial district, as well as provide character to the area.

-Public Transportation